 12/18/22 Sun 11:15am Service

-4. Call the Parish Office to schedule the baptism
+4. Call the Parish Office to schedule your child's baptism

 Frequently Asked Questions (FAQs)